Maia-Everett/lintian.eu/_posts/2024-05-04-warcraft-retrospective-24.md

 Now, the Burning Legion's invasion begins properly.
 As the Lich King is of no further use to Archimonde, he reassigns command of the Scourge to the dreadlords.
 To say this makes Arthas livid would be an understatement, but Kel'Thuzad urges patience.
 The Lich King foresaw this as well, and Arthas still has a role to play in his ultimate plan.
 For now, the two will lay low.

-As for Archimonde, he doesn't toy around and lets his power immediately felt.
+As for Archimonde, he doesn't toy around and lets his power immediately be felt.
 In his character-establishing moment, he effortlessly levels Dalaran by conjuring and then knocking over a sand effigy of the city.

 {% youtube "https://www.youtube.com/watch?v=eEEd9xR5K_Q" %}

 *This* how you establish a cosmic, power-level-through-the-roof villain.
 Not by making boastful grandiose speeches that make him look like an edgy tryhard.
 Not by making menacing gestures at a random schmuck who escapes his allegedly inescapable prison within ten minutes of learning of its existence.
-But by making it clear that he's not toying around, that we puny mortals are mere ants to him, and that he has no need to lower himself to facing us in combat when he can destroy whole cities with a wave of his hand.
+But by making it clear that he means business, that we puny mortals are mere ants to him, and that he has no need to lower himself to facing us in combat when he can destroy whole cities with a wave of his hand.

 Be afraid.
 Be *very* afraid.